 A massage therapist with knowledge of PsA can help relieve joint discomfort and release tight muscles and joints.
 Getting a massage can provide significant relief from arthritis-related discomfort.

-However, it can be expensive, and it may trigger skin symptoms in some people with psoriasis.
+However, acupuncture can be expensive and may trigger skin symptoms in some people with psoriasis.

-A therapist can apply pressure to different points of the body to reduce pain, stimulate the immune system, and release tension.
+A therapist can apply pressure to different areas of the body to reduce pain, stimulate the immune system, and release tension.

 The following tips may help:

 Many people find it hard to reduce their stress levels, especially when they feel unwell.
-Meditating, practicing yoga, and getting enough sleep each night may help manage stress and promote relaxation.
+Meditating, practicing yoga, and getting enough sleep each night may help a person manage stress and promote relaxation.

-Sleep can help manage inflammation, reduce stress, and boost overall health and well-being.
+Sleep can help people manage inflammation, reduce stress, and boost their overall health and well-being.

-The National Psoriasis Foundation explain that people with psoriatic conditions tend to have more problems with sleep than those without them.
+The Arthritis Foundation explains that people with psoriatic conditions tend to have more sleep problems than those without these conditions.

-One reason for this is that itching and pain can make it hard to sleep.
+One reason is that itching and pain can make it hard to sleep.

-- Make sure that the room is dark, and that the temperature is comfortable.
+- Make sure the room is dark and the temperature is comfortable.